tperraton2025/aoc-2022-2025-c/README.md

 # Advent of Code 2022 solutions in C.

+I want to facilitate the resolution of the problems using custom libraries and unit tests.
+Since recurent problems involve data structures, algorithms and 2d puzzles,

 To run :
 > cmake ./CMakeLists.txt
 then
 > make all
 then
 > make test

 ascii 2d graphics is in use in days 005 009 and 099
+each puzzle can be invoked by calling the executables:
+ex: 2022 day 001
+$ cd 2022/001
+$ build/bin/2022day001 2022/001/data/test1.txt --draw-delay 50

+to have time to see the puzzle unfold, --draw-delay x must be specified (in ms)